Chemaclass/knob-base/README.md

 * /knob-mvc $> rake watch_scss

 ### You'll need a PHP graphics library to be able to use the image editor: ###
-* apt-get install php5-imagick php5-gd
+* apt-get install php-imagick php7.0-gd
 * service apache2 reload